-2.2 The "200-point" bank assembly
+2.2 The "200-point" line finder bank assembly

-But in the most-common "200 point" form, at each terminal position, the switch makes contact with the leads of two (unrelated) lines, so that a total of 100 lines can be accessed by a given line finder.
+But in a line finder, in the most-common "200 point" form, at each terminal position the switch makes contact with the leads of two (unrelated) lines, so that a total of 100 lines can be accessed by a given line finder.
 A relay in the switch determines which of the two lines at the terminal position to which the switch has moved is actually accessed.